 In classics you will find great old PC games that once came on disks (or discs) and have since been released as free downloads.
 In exploration you will find some beautiful worlds to explore.
 In the story section we've stashed some smart, imaginative interactive fiction.
 Comedy and horror speak for themselves.
 Replayable games include brilliant roguelikes such as the original Spelunky, and strange and surprising is where almost everything else lives.
-We've also included a PCG picks section that contains some on-Steam favourites.
+We've also included a Free-to-play section dedicated to great games that contain microtransactions that we think are still worth your time even if you never spend a dime.

-Let's start with some legendary computer games that you can download right now, no strings attached.
+Let's start with some legendary free computer games that you can download right now, no strings attached.

 David Lynch Teaches Typing—Allow a convincing facsimile of much loved cult film and TV director David Lynch to teach you typing in this amusing typing game that is in no way officially associated with the man himself.
 Get it on Itch.io.